-Through July 31, 2023 November 14, 2023, the Company has funded its operations primarily with proceeds funding from its Former Parent, proceeds from the public offering of its common shares in October 2022, (refer to Note 7, Shareholders' Equity), and the cash contribution received from the Former Parent at the Separation as discussed below. (refer to Note 13, Related Party Transactions) The Company has incurred recurring losses since its inception and expects to continue to generate operating losses for the foreseeable future.
+Through November 14, 2023 May 9, 2024, the Company has funded its operations primarily with funding from the Former Parent, proceeds from the public offering offerings of its common shares, (refer to Note 7, Shareholders' Equity), and the cash contribution received from the Former Parent at the Separation (refer to Note 13, Related Party Transactions ) Separation.
+The Company has incurred recurring losses since its inception and expects to continue to generate operating losses for the foreseeable future.